RobinLinus/coins-legacy/notes/succinct-fullnode.md

     - Currently, 50% SegWit-active block: `2 * 1500 * 256 bytes + 2 * 1500 * 128 bytes ~ 1.15 MB / block`

 In total a overhead of about `1.83 MB + 1.15 MB - 192 kBytes ~ 2.8 MB / block` is necessary.

-In the following, blocks extended with such inclusion proofs are denoted as *extended blocks*.
-The size of an extended block is about `1.2 MB + 2.8 MB ~ 4 MB`.
+The naive size of an extended block is about `1.2 MB + 2.8 MB ~ 4 MB`.

+In the following we discuss more succinct proofs.

 ### Progressive Hash Digest
 The transactions within the inclusion proofs are a major inefficiency.
 SegWit transactions help because they exclude the Signatures from a transaction's hash.
 We might be able to reduce the data further by progressively digesting the transaction.